Student's Activities and International Exchange

 Learn by yourself, think actively, and materialize the idea with originality and ingenuity

-Students at School of Life Science and Technology are trained to materialize the idea with originality and ingenuity from the first year of the bachelor’s degree program in courses such as Processes for Creation in Science and Technology, International Bio-Creative Design, and Advanced Bio-Creative Design.
+Students at School of Life Science and Technology are trained to materialize the idea with originality and ingenuity from the first year of the bachelor’s degree program in courses such as Processes for Creation in Science and Technology, International Bio-Creative Design, Fundamentals of Innovation Creation, and Practices of Innovation Creation.
 There are also opportunities to participate in presentation contests and give a speech on their achievements.

-Tokyo Tech Team wins another gold medal at iGEM
+Science Tokyo Team wins another gold medal at iGEM

 Approximately 200 teams of students from around the world participate in International Genetically Engineered Machine (iGEM), an international competition in synthesis biology.
-Tokyo Tech Team, which mainly consisted of students from the School of Life Science and Technology, is famous for its record by winning the 11th consecutive gold medal.
+The former Tokyo Tech team, which mainly consisted of students from the School of Life Science and Technology, was famous for its record by winning the 11th consecutive gold medal.
+In 2025, Science Tokyo team was newly organized and, to our delight, won the gold medal.

 Looking to the future of life science with world-famous researchers